 - What does spider mite damage look like?

-- Ways to get rid of spider mites on pepper plants
+- Recommendations for getting rid of spider mites on pepper plants

 - Must-read related posts